aet-tass/alx-system_engineering-devops/0x01-shell_permissions/README.md

-zeb osoa
+test test
-just goes to another user using su command
+just  prints the effective username of the current user